 - In a small bowl, dissolve yeast in warm water.
 In a large bowl, mix flour, sugar and salt; cut in butter until crumbly.
-Stir milk and egg yolk into yeast mixture.
-Add to flour mixture; stir to form a soft dough.
+Stir milk and egg yolk into yeast mixture; add to flour mixture, stirring to form a stiff dough (dough will be sticky).
 Cover with plastic wrap and refrigerate 2 hours.

 These cookies were just okay.
 Too much time, work and dirty dishes for me.
 I wouldn't bother to make them again.